fractalysid/SkyMoG/SkyMoG.md

 4. Copy the presets files inside the Skyrim folder.
 5. Modify **enblocal.ini** to properly set the memory values ([here](http://wiki.step-project.com/Guide:ENBlocal_INI) you can find an in-depth explanation of every setting)
 6. Install (always through MO) [these fixes](http://enbseries.enbdev.com/forum/viewtopic.php?f=6&t=1499) (the first 4 are mandatory)
-7. Make sure you have these settings in the INIs
+7. Make sure you have these settings in the INIs (Use Mod Organizer's internal editor to modify the INIs.)

 **Skyrim.ini**
 If you use VSync